 During our visit to our dear Alma mater, we didn't miss on revisiting one of the places where we used to go for comfort food back then.
-Almer's is a popular foodie spot among UST students and known for their affordable sizzling plates and meryenda.
+Almer's is a popular foodie spot among UST students and known for its affordable sizzling plates and meryenda.

 |inside the (improved) Almer's|

 I've been dining at Almer's since high school and I have witnessed the changes this place has gone through.
-From a no frills open air cafeteria, it is now an air-conditioned and very decent-looking resto.
+From a no-frills open-air cafeteria, it is now an air-conditioned and very decent-looking resto.
 One thing would never change though: the smell of the sizzling sisig will stick to your clothes that without giving any hint, your friends will know you went to Almer's. :)

 So what's so special about Almer's Sizzling Sisig?